geoffcline/gdcblog/content/posts/pain.md

 ---
-title: "Raiting My Pain on a Scale From 1 to 10"
+title: "Pain on a Scale From 1 to 10"
 date: 2020-09-08
 draft: false
 ---